artmg/lubuild/help/configure/Disks-and-layout.md

 ### Alternative to Live USB for regular use

 If you always use a Live USB in the same PC, then there is no advantage.
-Also, there are restictions using encrypted home with Live USB.
+Also, there are restrictions using encrypted home with Live USB.
 Instead you could Install to the flash drive, as if it were an SSD.

 In this case we have an 8GB USB and a PC with 8GB RAM.